mmcasetti/mphil-thesis/current/thesis-outline.md

 [Open problems (?)]

-## Appendix: result on PPAD-completeness proof
+## Appendix: a Result on the PPAD-completeness of NASH

 * see MSc thesis